DaShi-Git/masterThesis/project/README.md

 - Supervisor: Weiss, Sebastian
 - Technical University of Munich
 # Project Structure
-Use `train_model.py` to get a PyTorch fully-connected moedel, and save the structure and parameters in repository `models`.
+Use `designModel/train_model.py` to get a PyTorch fully-connected moedel, and save the structure and parameters in repository `models`.

+To design the arbitrary activation function, torch.fx can be used to replace all RELU function to the desired computation, but torch.fx limites the operation.  .

 An interface can load the model and feed it to the inference framework.